 International Women’s Day (March 8) is a global day celebrating the historical, cultural, and political achievements of women.
-The day also is a day of action in support of taking action against gender inequality around the world.
+The day also observed in support of taking action against gender inequality around the world.
 We all know the world couldn’t run without women (we mean, just listen to Beyoncé).
 This is the day to appreciate their efforts!
-Organizations large and small come together to show women just how valuable they are to today’s society.
+Organizations large and small come together to show women just how valuable they are in today’s society.
 Also make sure to help women around you find resources on scholarships available for women from around the world to help them spread their wings and fly higher.

 International Women's Day - Survey Results